DataDog/documentation/content/graphing/infrastructure/hostmap.md

 By default, the Host Map only shows hosts that are reporting the selected metric, which can then be used to set a color or size for the individual hexagon within the grid.

-Some hosts, like those coming in from Google App Engine, do not pull in these metrics without an Agent running.
-These hosts can still appear within the Host Map by selecting the "gear" icon on the top-right of the map and enabling "Show hosts with no metrics" in the Host Map settings:
+If a host is not reporting the selected metric, it can still appear within the Host Map by selecting the "gear" icon on the top-right of the map and enabling "Show hosts with no metrics" in the Host Map settings:

 {{< img src="graphing/infrastructure/hostmap/host_no_metrics.png" alt="host No Agent" responsive="true" style="width:50%;">}}